-In February 2018, Greater Portland Inc and the Technology Association of Oregon are pleased to once again invite public and private partners together for the region’s first mobility tech challenge.
-The Greater Portland Tech Challenge paired 18 tech firms and transit agencies, governments, community groups and established firms to explore technology solutions to mobility challenges.
+Greater Portland Inc and the Technology Association of Oregon are pleased to once again invite public and private partners to come together for the Greater Portland Mobility Tech Challenge.
+Last year, we paired 18 tech firms and transit agencies, governments, and problem solving tech firms together to explore technology solutions to mobility challenges.
 And, we're ready to do it again!

-Agencies explored mobility challenges like last mile connections, the digital divide to bring mobility options to under-represented residents, data collection, visualization and coordination and autonomous vehicle integration into existing transportation networks.
+Agencies - explore mobility challenges like last mile connections, the digital divide to bring mobility options to under-represented residents, data collection, visualization and coordination and autonomous vehicle integration into existing transportation networks.
 Bring your most confounding transportation challenge.

-The Greater Portland Tech Challenge is an opportunity for innovators from the private and public sector with expertise in transportation, mobility and tech to explore solutions that need different perspectives.
-A morning of live mobility challenge pitches led to solution pitches from tech firms.
-An afternoon of one-on-one meetings between agencies and tech firms led to a prospective demo or pilot project partnership for each agency.
-We'll share details at the June 2018 Global Cities Teams Tech Jam in Portland Oregon.
+The Greater Portland Mobility Tech Challenge is an opportunity for problem solvers from the private and public sector with expertise in transportation, mobility and tech to explore interesting, confounding and challenging problems that need different perspectives.
+A morning of mobility challenge pitches from agencies leads to capacity counter pitches from tech firms.
+An afternoon of one-on-one consults between agencies and tech firms leads to demo/pilot project partnerships.

 Rules of the road

 In the afternoon, it’s not a hack-a-thon.
 It’s a hack-the-challenge statement.
-Based upon paired voting from the morning pitch sessions, we’ll pair each agency with a limited number of tech firms for an afternoon of in-depth problem solving through one-on-one meetings.
-You’ll get to know more about the agencies interested in your solution, explore your challenge together and see what public sector experts think.
+Based upon paired voting from the morning pitch sessions, we’ll pair each agency with a limited number of tech firms for an afternoon of in-depth problem solving through one-on-one consults.

 The day culminates with an opportunity for agencies and established firms to pick a tech firm (or firms) for a demo/pilot project.
-They will restate their challenge (because maybe you helped an idea evolve) and pick their team.
-Then you spend 3-4 months working together on a demo or pilot project.
+They will restate their challenge (because maybe their understanding of their problem evolved) and pick their team.
+Then teams spend 3-4 months working together on a demo or pilot project.

-Viable collaborations will be invited to present at the national Global City Teams Challenge Tech Jam, June 20 - 22, 2018 in Portland.
+Viable collaborations will be invited to present at the next national Global City Teams Challenge Tech Jam.

 Greater Portland TEch Challenge FAQ